Outreach and Engagement

 Learn more

-Podcast: CEVAW Conversations
+CEVAW Conversations

-Podcast: CEVAW Conversations
+CEVAW Conversations

 CEVAW Conversations is a regular podcast series, bringing researchers, practitioners and thought leaders into conversation about the evidence on violence against women — making complex findings accessible to audiences beyond the academy.
 Since launching, the podcast has reached listeners across Australia, Canada, the United Kingdom, the United States and Portugal, building an international community of people engaged with this work.